 - Finish required

-In terms of deciding which CNC machining process is suited to what design, the biggest determining factor is the part shape followed by the volume of parts needing to be produced.
+In deciding which CNC machining process is suited to what design, the biggest determining factor is the part shape followed by the volume of parts needing to be produced.

 Benefits of CNC Turning

-CNC Turning is best if you are looking to create fast and repeated parts that are symmetrical or cylindrical, with a high production volume.
+CNC Turning is best if you are looking to create fast and repeated symmetrical or cylindrical parts with a high production volume.